The 20 Best Melanoma Doctors Near Me in Wisconsin, US

 Offers Telehealth

-Corey Shamah is a Hematologist and an Oncologist in Milwaukee, Wisconsin.
+Corey Shamah is a Hematologist and an Oncologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Shamah is rated as an Experienced provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Gastric Lymphoma, Lung Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Gastric Lymphoma, Lung Cancer, Pleuropulmonary Blastoma, and Paget Disease of the Breast.
+Dr. Shamah is board certified in American Board Of Internal Medicine, Hematology.

 Experienced in Melanoma